One Vanderbilt: Construction

-The Vanderbilt Avenue rezoning received unanimous approval from the New York City Council in May 2015, following an endorsement by the council's zoning subcommittee.
-Immediately afterward, SL Green announced it would start demolishing structures on the site.
+Immediately after the project received city approval, SL Green announced it would start clearing the site.
 During demolition of one of the buildings that July, a chandelier and a banister fell on four construction workers who were taking down the chandelier, injuring them.
 By the following month, some excavations had begun.
 With excavation ongoing, in September 2015, SL Green filed construction plans for a 1400 ft tower, slightly shorter than what had been announced the previous year.
 The same month, Penson sued the city and SL Green for $1.1 billion, claiming that the city government had given SL Green the air rights over Grand Central for free.
 Midtown TDR dropped the lawsuit in August 2016 in exchange for an undisclosed sum.

 At a forum in June 2016, SL Green had indicated that the building could cost about $3.14 billion.
 That month, a consortium of banks including Wells Fargo, The Bank of New York Mellon, JPMorgan Chase, Toronto-Dominion Bank, Bank of China, and Landesbank Baden-Württemberg offered a $1.5 billion, five-year loan for the tower's construction.
 The loan was finalized that September.
 The following month, general contractor AECOM Tishman subcontracted the construction of One Vanderbilt to Navillus Tile for $135.9 million.
 Liberty Mutual was the guarantor for the contract.
 An official groundbreaking occurred on October 18, 2016.
 At the ceremony, de Blasio described One Vanderbilt as the "right kind" of development in East Midtown, while Brewer said the planned skyscraper had "set the bar very high" for other new developments nearby.
 No other tenants besides TD Bank had yet signed leases for space in One Vanderbilt.
 That December, plans for the building's observation deck were announced.